maros/Zway-ThermostatControl/README.md

 ## zones

-Specify multiple temperature zones.
+Specify multiple temperature zones (ie rooms).
 Each zone may have additional schedules that either override (absolute setpoints), or augment (relative setpoints) the global schedules.
+Relative setpoints are preferred for zone schedules.

+You need to configure at least one zone.

 ## zones.limit.maxTemperature, zones.limit.minTemperature